Types of Virginia Driving Records and How to Get Your Own Copy

 - Traffic convictions

-- Accidents (these will appear for up to 60 months)
+- Accidents up to 60 months old

 - License suspensions, revocations, and cancellations

-- The number of points on your license (if you’ve paid any ticket fines, you likely accumulated points)
+- The number of points on your license

-What Kinds of Virginia Driving Record Can I Find?
+The Different Kinds of Virginia Driving Records

-Obtaining Your Virginia Driving Record
+How to Obtain Your Virginia Driving Record

 By going through the DMV, you’ll get certified copies that serve as official records of your driving history.
 Your lawyer can also obtain these records should you need one to help you against traffic violation charges.